 This course provides students with the theory, techniques, and psychomotor skills needed to be a firefighter.
 Topics include the fire service's role in society; principles of fire behavior; firefighter health and safety; fire equipment operation and maintenance; and firefighting tasks and techniques.
 The course emphasizes the requirements of the California State Board of Fire Services Certified Firefighter 1 training.
 It is intended for students currently employed or seeking employment as firefighters.
 (FT) AA/AS; CSU.

-392 Special Topics in Fire Management 8-45 hours lecture, 0.5 - 2.5 units Grade Only
+392L Special Topics in Fire Management 24 - 216.5 hours lab, 0.5 - 4 units Grade Only